FuturePortal/CIMonitor/docs/services/Deployer.md

 ## Setup deployer recipe

-Note: at time of writing the recipe for CIMonitor is in review stage.
-Documentation can be found at https://github.com/steefmin/recipes/blob/40b2950b9178c6c291b3583477ccbc4bdb5160d5/docs/cimonitor.md.
-When/if it is approved, it can be found at https://deployer.org/recipes.
+Documentation for setting up the deployer recipe can be found at https://deployer.org/recipes/cimonitor.

 ### Installing